Walking Shoes For People With Flat Feet

-Again, Adidas are a well-known brand related to sneakers and sports shoes, but perhaps not for walking shoes - so let’s see how their Terrex Swift boots hold up to our review.
+Again, Adidas is a well-known brand related to sneakers and sports shoes, but perhaps not for walking shoes – so let’s see how their Terrex Swift boots hold up to our review.

 Lots of colors to choose from.

 Wow!
-You won’t be spoilt for choice when looking for some funky color walking shoes with this brand.
-On Amazon, there are over 40 different combinations to choose from, featuring day-glo greens, right through to plain-looking blacks and browns - and almost every color in-between!
+You won’t be spoilt for choice when looking for some funky colour walking shoes with this brand.
+On Amazon, there are over 40 different combinations to choose from, featuring Day-Glo greens, right through to plain-looking blacks and browns – and almost every colour in-between!

 Again, we are looking for shoes with the (magical) “EVA Midsole” and these fit the bill too, having a rugged and “grippy” sole that also offers the best cushioning and support for people with flat feet and fallen arches.